d33pak-singh/autocomplete_app/README.md

     2 directories, 3 files
 ```

-We have **docker-compose.yml** and Dockerfile in each directory that has the configuration files for our custom image for backend and frontend.
+We have **docker-compose.yml** and Dockerfile in each frontend and backend directory that has the configuration files for our custom image.

 ## Steps to get the App running
 ### Step 1
 Download the source code by running the `git` clone command:
 ```
 git clone https://github.com/d33pak-singh/autocomplete_app.git
 ```
-You'll have the source code in a directory name `autocomplete_app`
+You'll have the source code in the directory named `autocomplete_app`
 ### Step 2

-Please make sure that the listed ports are avaibale as we are going to use those ports to run different services.
+Please make sure that the listed ports are available as we are going to use those ports to run different services.
 - Laravel backend (8080)
 - React frontend (3000)
 - Mysql (4306)

-Move to the root of `autocomplete_app` and then start then let's begin the build process
+Move to the root of `autocomplete_app` and let's begin the build process
 - Copy `.env.example` to `.env` and add values for all DB_DATABASE, DB_USERNAME, DB_PASSWORD, UID and BACKEND_PORT.
-Please make sure to update these
+I've added default values
-values else there can be problems while running the application.
+for these and app will work even with those values as well, but in case you want you can change them from here.
 - Move to `autocomplete_app/backend` and follow the same steps by changing the `.env.example` to `.env`.
 Please keep in mind that this time you are configuring env variables for your laravel app while previously you did the same for docker.

 ### Step 3
 Build the images and start the services:

-P.S If you have not added your user to docker user group then please use **sudo docker-compose xxx** while running all docker commands.
+P.S If you have not added your current user to docker user group then please use **sudo docker-compose xxx** while running all docker commands.
 ```
 docker-compose build
 docker-compose up -d